 SICARs, SIFs, RAIFs and other AIFs are generally not able to recover VAT incurred on their costs.
-However, thanks to the broad application of the VAT exemption of article 44.1.d) of the Luxembourg VAT Law, the VAT leakage is in practice limited to the VAT due on services such as custodian notary, auditor or lawyer services.
-Moreover, the Luxembourg VAT rate is the lowest in the European Union (16 per cent as of 1 January 2023, compared with an average of 21 per cent in the European Union (20 per cent in the United Kingdom and 23 per cent in Ireland)).
+However, thanks to the broad application of the VAT exemption of article 44.1.d) of the Luxembourg VAT Law, the VAT leakage is in practice limited to the VAT due on services such as custodian, notary, auditor or lawyer services.
+Moreover, the Luxembourg VAT rate is the lowest in the European Union (17 per cent as of 1 January 2025, compared with an average of 21 per cent in the EU).